Review: The Silent Patient by Alex Michaelides

 Theo is on a mission to unravel the mystery behind Alicia’s silence.
 As he digs deeper, his own caffeine-fueled life begins to unravel, revealing a crack in his marriage and his own fragile mental state.
 His obsession with Alicia’s case sways on the edge of professional and personal breakdown, making you wonder if he has an ulterior motive at play.

-– Alicia “wrong place, wrong time” Berenson –
+– Alicia Berenson –

 Alicia’s world turned upside down when she was accused of killing her beloved husband, Gabriel.
 Now, she communicates solely through her art, each painting more cryptic than the last.
 Her silence fuels endless speculation, but her journal entries—discovered by Theo— provide glimpses into her tormented mind.
 Alicia’s story is a haunting puzzle, with each brushstroke and diary page hinting at a deeper, darker truth.